TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

 Make sure that you use ALLCAPS to reference the type.
 Any Square Catalog Object type is valid.

 ###make()
 Chainable setter methods.
-Includes refernces to all the below methods plus one other.
+Includes references to all the below methods plus one other.
-The extra on is `add_object_type` make.add_object_type(type): takes a Catablog Object TYPE name as an argument.
+The extra one is `add_object_type` make.add_object_type(type): takes a Catalog Object TYPE name as an argument.
 Adds that type to the object_types array.

 ---